russross/blackfriday/README.md

         *[HTML]: Hyper Text Markup Language
         *[W3C]:  World Wide Web Consortium

-    Allow you to use HTML in the document and it will be expanded to "Hyper Text Markup Language".
+    Allow you to use HTML in the document and it will be expanded to `<abbr title="Hyper Text Markup Language">HTML</abbr>` in HTML

 Todo
 ----